Category Archives: Project: Enfield Himalayan

 Tubeless Conversion Index Page

-Tubeless rims are usually cast wheels with a lip or ridge (below) to help locate and seal the tyre bead securely on the rim.
-This lip is also considered a safety feature which stops the tyre coming off the rim should the tyre deflate on the move.
+Tubeless rims are usually cast wheels with a lip or ridge (left) to help locate and seal the tyre bead securely on the rim.
+This lip is also considered a safety feature which stops any tyre coming off the rim should the tyre deflate on the move.
 In my experience, it works.
-You will feel the softened tubeless tyre long before it comes off the rim and can keep riding slowly without it coming off the rim.
+You will feel the softened tubeless tyre long before it comes off the rim and can keep riding slowly without it coming off.
+These ridges have been a feature on the rear wheel only of some tubed motorcycles since the 1980s.

 TL-MTrims

-This lip also makes removing and mounting the tyre difficult by the roadside if you need to repair a tube.
-It varies from bike to bike and tyre to tyre, but usually, with tubeless you only need to remove a tyre to replace it when it is worn out, not to fix endless punctures.
+This lip also makes removing and mounting the tyre difficult by the roadside if you need to repair an inner tube.
+It varies from bike to bike and tyre to tyre, but with tubeless you only need to remove a tyre to replace it when it is worn out (or destroyed), not to fix endless punctures.
 And unlike punctures, fitting a new tyre is usually done at a time of your choosing and in a tyre shop which has the know-how and tools, including a powerful compressor and lube to force the new tyre over the lips and into the rim’s groove with a nice ‘pop’.
+See this.

 87tenere